- About Garry

 CoQ10 levels tend to be lower in people with high cholesterol.
 And many people who take statins for cholesterol-lowering take CoQ10 as a supplement, as there’s some indication that statins deplete CoQ10 levels in the body.
 Some studies show that CoQ10 can reduce muscle pain associated with statins.

-Due to it’s antioxidative effects, research has found that CoQ10 reduces inflammation in the body.
+Due to its antioxidative effects, research has found that CoQ10 reduces inflammation in the body.
 This is significant because so many diseases are caused by inflammation.
 We are realizing that inflammation is often due to our poor health habits, insufficient sleep, and… you guessed it – lack of nutrients!
 CoQ10 is one nutrient you should increase to fight off disease-causing inflammation.

 Systemic enzymes support and maintain overall health.
 They help a wide variety of processes in the body and can be thought of like the lubrication that keeps the gears moving easy.
 Supplements with systemic enzymes may be taken to address specific health issues, a few things that systemic enzymes help with include the breakdown of excess mucus, fibrin, toxins, allergens, and clotting factors.

 Digestive enzymes, true to their name, aid the digestive process.
-Enzymes help the body break down fiber, protein, carbohydrates and fats.
-Digestive enzymes do all their work in the gastrointestinal tract and help combat common issues such as indigestion, bloating, abdominal discomfort, and gas.
+Enzymes help the body break down fiber, protein, carbohydrates, and fats.
+Digestive enzymes do all their work in the gastrointestinal tract and help combat common issues such as indigestion, bloating abdominal discomfort, and gas.
 Many people find that their digestive system is more efficient and self-maintaining when their digestive enzymes are in check.

 There is a connection between the strength of our immune system and our enzyme level.
 The more enzymes we have, the stronger our immune system will be.

 The reason we are running out of enzymes is a LIFESTYLE PROBLEM.
-Research has shown that older people (30>) and people with chronic disease have fewer enzymes in their saliva, urine and tissues.
+Research has shown that older people (30>) and people with chronic disease have fewer enzymes in their saliva, urine, and tissues.
 Our poor dietary habits require excessive amounts of enzymes to digest our foods.
 Stress kills and damages cells, resulting in our enzyme-making machinery having to work overtime to help rebuild and replace them.

 In people who have diabetes, the GLA in evening primrose oil has been shown to help prevent nerve damage (neuropathy).
 In a study of people with mild diabetic neuropathy, one year of treatment with GLA reduced numbness and tingling and other symptoms of the disorder better than a placebo, suggesting that evening primrose may be of value in reversing neuropathy.

 Consuming evening primrose oil regularly helps to reduce the risk of fractures in patients suffering from osteoporosis.
-This oil improves the bone mineral density and makes your bones stronger and healthier.
+This oil improves bone mineral density and makes your bones stronger and healthier.
 A few studies have proved that the presence of GLA in the oil makes it highly effective in the management of osteoporosis.

 When applied topically, this oil renders a nourishing glow to the face and body.
-Not only that, it also prevents and cures skin problems like acne, dark pigmentation, rashes, inflammation.
+Not only that, but it also prevents and cures skin problems like acne, dark pigmentation, rashes, inflammation.

 Green tea is about 30 percent polyphenols by weight, including large amounts of a catechin called EGCG.
 Catechins are natural antioxidants that help prevent cell damage and provide other benefits.
 These substances can reduce the formation of free radicals in the body, protecting cells and molecules from damage.
 These free radicals are known to play a role in aging and all sorts of diseases.